kitsonk/pin/README.md

   the aggregate dependencies, meaning transient dependencies can easily be duplicated, or a "top level" dependency can be one version and a transient dependency can be another version.
+- It has become common place in Deno applications to use a specific version of a dependency.
+This is the root cause of the "duplicate-module" problem.
+If you were to use pinned versions in your `package.json`, a Node.js would have a similar problem, as the dependencies would be duplicated in the graph.
+The POC takes the approach that `npm` and other package managers take.
+For example if you were to install `npm i react@17.0.1` the entry in the `package.json` would actually be `"react": "^17.0.1"`.
+So this POC prepends `^` to a bare version.
+  If a user really wants to pin a version, they would need to do an import like:
+  `https://esm.sh/react@=17.0.1`, and we would leave it alone.

 ## Usage